 If you are living with an alcoholic partner, you have probably faced a lot of challenges and experienced many different emotions.
 Right now, you may be exhausted from having to pick up more of the responsibilities, terrified about the health and future of everyone in your household, as well as sad and angry about the situation that you are currently living in.

-Dealing within an alcoholic partner and coping with their alcoholic behaviours and tendencies can have a massive impact on a person’s life.
+Dealing with an alcoholic partner and coping with their alcoholic behaviours and tendencies can have a massive impact on a person’s life.
 Within this blog, we will look at the dos and don’ts of living with someone addicted to alcohol.
 We have also put together the dos and don’ts of talking to the person about their drinking, which you can use if and when you are ready to have this conversation.

 Whether you're living with a functioing alcoholic, or someone with an alcohol dependancy, life can be physically and emotionally draining.
 Learning how to deal with an alcoholic spouse as well as looking after yourself can be stressful and often, support is needed to help manage.
 We have put together some recommendations on how to look after yourself and the other people living in your household.

 - DO try to maintain a level of normality throughout your days.
 Stick to a family routine, so go to work, eat meals, relax and go to bed at the same time every day